theupdateframework/taps/tap3.md

 }
 </pre>

-## Resolving delegations
+## Resolving multi-role delegations

 As in the previous version of the specification, delegations continue to be searched in descending order of priority.
 The only difference between the previous and current version of the specification is in how every delegation is processed.

 If a desired target matches a target path pattern in the "paths" attribute, then all roles in the "names" attribute must provide exactly the same hashes and length of the desired target.
 However, note that these roles may nevertheless provide different "custom" metadata from each other about the same target.

-If a role does not provide the required metadata, or provides mismatching metadata, then the search is stopped, and an error is reported.
-Otherwise, if none of the roles provide metadata about the desired target, then the rest of the delegations will be searched if the "terminating" attribute is not true.
+While resolving a multi-role delegation, the outcome of a search varies depending on how the "terminating" attribute is set.
+If none of the roles provide metadata about the desired target, then the rest of the delegations will be searched (given that the "terminating" attribute is False).
+If a role does not provide the required metadata, or provides mismatching metadata, the search is stopped and an error is reported to the client (given that the "terminating" attribute is True).

 # Security Analysis